The 31st Annual Tree of Lights is set to light up the Village Green this holiday season on Saturday, December 4th, 2021 at 5:30 p.m..

 Your contribution to the Tree of Lights is not only a symbol of your feelings of gratitude and love, but also serves to help the Watchung Volunteer Rescue Squad with major endeavors.
 This year, through the generosity of the residents and businesses, the squad continues to provide high-quality, excellent Emergency Service.
 Thank you in advance for your continued support and contributions.

-Twenty-eight years ago, Judie McCumber came back from a vacation on Martha's Vineyard and told the Squad she saw a great idea that we could use as a fundraiser - a Tree of Lights where residents could place a light on the tree for a donation.
+Years ago, Judie McCumber came back from a vacation on Martha's Vineyard and told the Squad she saw a great idea that we could use as a fundraiser - a Tree of Lights where residents could place a light on the tree for a donation.
 She convinced then Captain, Shirley Cattabiani and Diddy Addario, President that it was worth pursuing.
 Never mind that there was no Village Green or no tree in the gravel parking lot by the lake.
 With Judie's persistence, Shirley's "can solve any problem" attitude and Diddy handling the town fathers for permission, a tree was brought it, set in a base and strung with lights.
 The annual Tree of Lights was born.

 Based on Judie's suggestion, the "original tree three" created a winter festival and fundraiser for the Rescue Squad that has become ingrained as a Watchung tradition.
 The annual Tree of Lights ceremony originally took place every year on December 7th in honor of Pearl Harbor Day and in recognition of all those who lost their lives on that day and all the members of our armed forces who gave their lives fighting for our freedom.
 Over time out of necessity, it was moved to the first Saturday of December.
 For a donation your loved ones would be honored or remembered on the tree.
 Red and white lights were placed on the tree: red in honor and white in remembrance.